 Ca l’Enric in La Vall de Bianya (The Pyrenees)

 Another traditional village inn, opened in 1882 to supply farmers and house travelers.
 By the 1960’s Ca L’Enric became a full restaurant.
 Currently, Chef Jordi Juncàoffers a modern interpretation of traditional Catalan cuisine, with ingredients from the surrounding forests, all offered in a more rustic dining room, that mirrors its surroundings.
 Tasting menus start at €85 per person.

 FAQs – Michelin Restaurants Spain – Costa Brava

-- How do you get a Michelin Star?
 There is speculation as to the Michelin Star criteria, but no one really knows the secrets to get a Michelin star.
 The Michelin Star inspectors travel to restaurants each year to determine whether they receive a Michelin Star, or if they are Michelin Guide Recommended.

-- How many Michelin Stars are there?
 The top Michelin Star restaurants max out at 3 Michelin Stars.
 When someone refers to a four-star restaurant or a five-star restaurant, they are referring to a different system, perhaps from the New York Times or Zagat.

-- How many Michelin Star restaurants in the world?
 Michelin Star requirements are strict, and restaurants are added or removed annually.
 There are thousands of Michelin Star restaurants in the world.
 There are about 200 Michelin Star Restaurants Spain.

-- What are the top Girona restaurants?
 Check out TripAdvisor’s reviews of the best Girona Spain Restaurants.

 *This post contains compensated links.
 Find more info in my DISCLAIMER.